A Primal-dual Learning Algorithm for Personalized Dynamic Pricing with an Inventory Constraint: Discussion

 \subsection{The Fundamental Limit of Online Learning}

-This paper sets out on a quest to identify the fundamental limit of online learning (the optimal rate of regret) in network revenue management.
+This paper sets out on a quest to identify the fundamental limit of online learning (the optimal rate of regret) in the multi-product dynamic pricing problem over a network with a single resource.
 The first benchmark is provided in \citet{slivkins2014contextual}: for a general Lipschitz-continuous objective function with a $d$-dimensional decision vector without resource constraints, the optimal rate of regret is $n^{-1/(2+d)}$.
 Recently, \citet{chen2018nonparametric} show that when the objective function is locally concave, then the optimal rate is slightly better, and may be adjusted to $n^{-2/(3+d)}$.
-The number of decisions $d$ is the number of products in network revenue management, or $M$ in this paper.
+The number of decisions $d$ is the number of products in network dynamic pricing, or $M$ in this paper.
 Note that setting $d=1$ recovers the rate $n^{-1/2}$ in dynamic pricing (one product with one constraint) \citep{besbes2009dynamic,wang2014close}.
 This is not good news: as the number of products $d$ increases, the rate deteriorates dramatically, which is referred to as the curse of dimensionality.
 It is also consistent with the finding in \citet{besbes2012blind}.
-It is worth pointing out that the quest to understand whether online learning is complicated by dimensionality in network revenue management is exclusive to continuous decision variables.
-Therefore the rate of regret from papers assuming discrete decisions \citep{badanidiyuru2013bandits,agrawal2014bandits,ferreira2017online} do not apply to this setting.
+The quest to understand whether online learning is complicated by dimensionality in multi-product dynamic pricing problem is for continuous decision variables as is the case in dynamic pricing.
+The rate of regret from papers assuming discrete decisions \citep{badanidiyuru2013bandits,agrawal2014bandits,ferreira2017online} does not apply to our setting.